Sex & Kidnap Offender Registry Unit

 • Provide information to the public.

-• Work with local county sheriff's offices and city police departments to process registrations and enter supplied information into the registry for public viewing.
+• Work with local county sheriff's offices and city police departments to process registrations and enter information into the registry for public viewing.

 • Review pre-sentence investigation reports and police reports for specific crime information that may be accessed by local law enforcement in investigations.